 - an organisation which is incorporated in Tasmania

-- a corporation whose principle office is located in Tasmania.
+- a corporation whose principal office is located in Tasmania.

-- Collections for Charities Act 2001 - contains rules for the conduct of charities and for the use of money, goods or services donated or bequeathed
+- Collections for Charities Act 2001 (external link) - contains rules for the conduct of charities and for the use of money, goods or services donated or bequeathed